Friday, November 29, 2013

 On November 23rd, my spouse, my friends, and I had a date with one of the most famous time-travelers in television history.
 I’m talking about Doctor Who, of course!

 Fans worldwide celebrated the broadcast of the 50th anniversary special.
-When I heard that the special would be shown in 3D in theaters around the world, I hoped, but never expected that they would show it in theaters in Cordoba.
+When I heard that the special would be shown in 3D in theaters around the world, I hoped, but never expected that they would show it in theaters in Cordoba City.
 Fortunately, they did!

-I learned that they also held Argentina's first Doctor Who Convention in Buenos Aires, but I couldn't go.
+While talking to Rosalia, I learned that they held the country's first Doctor Who Convention in Buenos Aires recently, but we couldn't go.
 Let's hope it's a hit so that they do it again next year.
-Maybe then I could go.
+Maybe then the hubs and I can go.

-It turns out that Cordoba also has a modest number of Doctor Who followers.
+The weird thing is that I thought the only Whovians at the theater were going to be the hubs, Sarah-Claire and Rosalia.
+It turns out that Cordoba City also has a modest number of Doctor Who followers.
 They even have a group on Facebook called Whovian Cordobeses.
 There are currently about 49 members, but that number is bound to grow.

 Monday, November 11, 2013

-At 4:00 p.m. on November 9th, 2013, the dead started to rise in the province of Cordoba.
+At 4:00 p.m. on November 9th, 2013, the dead started rising in Cordoba City, Argentina.
 Is the end of the world really upon us?
-No. It's just Zombie Walk Cordoba 2013
+No. It's just Zombie Walk Cordoba 2013!

 Every year, Cordobeses of all ages come to Plaza San Martin dressed up as the living dead or as zombie hunters, like the Umbrella Corporation troops from Resident Evil.

-A horde consisting of zombies and human survivors walked through the streets, amusing locals and tourists in areas like El Paseo de Buen Pastor (the cultural center that used to be a women's prison), and Patio Olmos.
+A horde consisting of zombies and human survivors walked through the streets of downtown Cordoba City, amusing locals and tourists in areas like El Paseo de Buen Pastor (the cultural center that used to be a women's prison), and the shopping center Patio Olmos.

 Zombie Superman